Welcome back Class 5! I hope you are prepared for another busy and exciting term!

 Art and DT

-Our PE day this half term will be a Friday.
-To ensure that everyone can take part in PE lessons, it is important that children have their PE kit, sports trainers and a water bottle.
+To ensure that everyone can take part in PE lessons, it is important that children have their PE kit in school, sports trainers and a water bottle.